 - Valve repair or replacement

 - Ventricular Assist Device (VAD)

 - Diagnostic Services

-The suitability of this procedure to treat lung cancer will depend on the type and location of the tumour and the way in which this appears on the CT scan.
+The suitability of this procedure to treat lung cancer will depend on the type and location of the tumour and the way in which this appears on a CT scan.

 Treatment can be carried out using a range of techniques.
 These include:

-- Cryotherapy: A freezing probe is applied to areas of abnormal airway, lung or tumour.
+This treatment of cryotherapy uses cold temperatures from a freezing probe applied to areas of abnormal airway, lung or tumour.
 The freezing process causes some of the tumour to stick onto the probe and this can then be removed from the airway.

-- Stent Insertion: This is where self-expanding metallic stents are placed to keep open a main airway.
+Self-expanding metallic stents are placed to keep the main airway(s) open.

 Location where service is offered